capejs/capejs/content/collection_agents.md

 * Creating, updating and deleting the members of this collection by sending Ajax requests to the server.

 Cape.JS provides similar objects called _data stores_.
-But, they lack Ajax functionalities so that you have to implement them on your own.
+But, they lack _built-in_ Ajax functionalities so that you have to implement them on your own.

 Generally speaking, you will prefer collection agents to data stores,